Bougainvillea is a household plant that bears beautiful and radiant flowers.

-In some cases, the plants are not able to acclimatize to the new environment, and the roots are not able to establish themselves in the soil.
+In some cases, the plants cannot acclimate to the new environment, and the roots cannot establish themselves in the soil.

 This leads to reduced water absorption, making the plant susceptible to diseases and, in some cases, also leading to its death.

 As the weather is excellent in the spring and there is plenty of sunlight to encourage their growth, this is an ideal time to transplant bougainvillea plants.

 Bougainvillea plants stop flowering and producing new buds at maturity if they are not given room to grow and, therefore, need to be placed in a bigger pot or repotted.

 A key indication that establishes bougainvillea plants need repotting is when the roots tend to come out of the bottom hole of the pot.

 Bougainvilleas thrive when planted in pots.
 As the plants start to outgrow their containers, it signals that the plants require transferring to slightly bigger containers.

 The roots of the plant are very delicate and can get severely damaged during this process.

 Hence, it’s important to ensure that the plant’s roots and its surrounding soil should remain as intact as possible when removing the plant from the old pot.

 It is best to avoid trimming roots, and if at all necessary, make sure that the thick roots are removed rather than the thin, thread-like roots.